Skip to main content

 FNGL

-• Quarterly meeting on new ground flare project (latest held March 2024)
+• Quarterly meetings on new ground flare project (latest update June 2024).

-• SEPA air emission monitoring completed in March 2024
+• SEPA air emission monitoring completed in March 2023 - no issues of concern found.

 Braefoot Bay